ManageIQ/integration_tests/docs/getting_started.rst

   * ``libcurl-devel``
   * ``redhat-rpm-config`` if you use some kind of really stripped system.
   * Fedora (possibly RHEL-like systems) users:

     * ``hash dnf 2>/dev/null && { YUM=dnf; } || { YUM=yum; }``

     * ``sudo $YUM install gcc postgresql-devel libxml2-devel libxslt-devel zeromq3-devel libcurl-devel redhat-rpm-config``

+    * On RHEL and derived systems, it will say the zeromq package is not available but that is ok.

 * Install python dependencies:

   * ``PYCURL_SSL_LIBRARY=nss pip install -Ur /path/to/virtualenv/cfme_tests/requirements.txt``
+  * If you get error from pycurl and you used this command, you might like to remove pycurl and try installing it again with different SSL library set.
+The error message should give you an idea what to try.
+For reinstallation, you will need to use the command mentioned in next bullet.
   * If you forget to use the ``PYCURL_SSL_LIBRARY`` env variable and you get a pycurl error, you have to run it like this to fix it: